pingforhelp/BCA/docs/computer-sci/Out.md

 Data transfer and Control
 1. Control System
-2. BVS Control System
+2. Bus Control System

 Functional Components

-1. Input devices
+1. Input devices:
 * Takes data & instructions from the user & external environment
 * Converts them into a machine readable (Binary format)
-* Sends the converted data to the computer's memory or processor
+* Sends the converted data to the computer's memory or processor.
+> [!example]
-* e.g.,- Keyboard, Mouse, Scanner, Microphone, Touchscreen etc.
+> Keyboard, Mouse, Scanner, Microphone, Touch screen.

 2. Output Unit
 * Takes processed results from the computer.
-* Converts Machine readable data into a human - understandable form.
+* Converts Machine readable data into a human understandable form.
-* Displays (or) Outputs the data.
+* Displays *or* Outputs the data.
+> [!example]
-* e.g., Monitor, Printer, Speakers, Projector etc.
+> Monitor, Printer, Speakers, Projector etc.

-3. Storage Unit: -
+3. Storage/memory Unit:
 Used to store data and instructions either temporarily or permanently.
 * It is of 2 types:

-1. Primary Storage:
+I. Primary Storage:
-++Fast, directly accessible by CPU.++ e.g., RAM, ROM.
+++Fast, directly accessible by CPU.++
+> [!example]
+> RAM and ROM.

 2. Secondary Storage:
 - ++Large Capacity, Slower not directly accessed by CPU.++
-- e.g., HDD, SSD
+> [!example]
+> HDD, SSD, SD cards.

-4. (CPU) Central Processing Unit
+4. Central Processing Unit (CPU)
-The CPU is the brain of the computer it has 2 major Sub-units.
+==++The CPU is the brain of the computer++==

+it has 2 major Sub-units:

-1. Arithmetic Logic Unit (ALU)
-Performs Arithmetic operations and Logical operations.
+I. Arithmetic Logic Unit (ALU): Performs Arithmetic operations and Logical operations.

 Arithmetic: -, +, \, x.
 Logic (AND, OR, NOT, Comparisons) and & !.

-2) Control Unit:
+II.
+Control Unit:
 - Controls and Coordinates all Components.
 - Fetches, decodes and executes instructions.
 - Maintain the sequence of operations.

-3. Registers
-Smallest and fastest memory locations in CPU temporarily hold data, instructions, addresses.
+III.
+Registers: Smallest and fastest memory locations in CPU temporarily hold data, instructions, addresses.
+> [!example]

-e.g., PC, ACC, Instructions Register (IR).
+> PC, ACC, Instructions Register (IR).

-4. Interfaces
+IV.
+Interfaces
 Since CPU and I/O devices work at different speeds but interface helps in communication, Components.
 $\rightarrow$ I/O Module